Skip to content

 Best technique: Extended Exhale Breathing

-One round (in for 4, out for 8) starts breaking the hold immediately.
-Do 3–5 rounds for a full reset — that’s about 90 seconds.
-Then sit still for 30 seconds and let your thoughts actually settle before you jump back in.
-The adrenaline is gone.
-The story you’re telling yourself is still there, but your body has let it go.
+One round (in for 4, out for 8) can start loosening the hold.
+Do 3–5 rounds, about 90 seconds, then sit still for 30 seconds and let your thoughts settle before you jump back in.
+The story you’re telling yourself may still be there, but your body has had a chance to soften.

 → Related: Breathing Exercises for Work Stress